alphagov/govuk-design-guide/docs/frontend-templates/*general-frontend-template-documentation-template.md

 ---
-# This file is a template to document a new frontend template index within the GOV.UK Design Library website.
+# This file is a template to document a new general frontend template within the GOV.UK Design Library website.
 layout: general-frontend-template-documentation
 sectionKey: Frontend templates
 eleventyNavigation: